-- Secure Digital eXtended Capacity (SDXC) - The D80 cannot use these cards as they are 64GB or larger.
+- Secure Digital eXtended Capacity (SDXC) - The capacity of these memory cards range from 64GB to 2TiB.

 Nikon D80 Memory Card Full Error

-The speed rating of an SD card is determined by the sequential read and write speeds.
-Memory card write speed is important for when many photos need to be written or read from the memory card.
+The speed rating for SD cards is established by the sequential read and write speeds.
+The speed of the memory card is important for when many photos need to be written or read from the memory card.

 - Class 2 - 2MB/s